hanbyul-here/my-site-spring-2014/_posts/2010-11-01-works-breakme.markdown

 video: https://vimeo.com/27228269
 ---

 'Break Me' is an interactive installation on stairs which responses to audiences' steps.
+Cooperated with Inho Won, Sungjin Nam.
 Exhibited in Game + Interactive Media Art, Museum of Art, Seoul National University.